DecentDB vs SQLite: When to Choose Which¶

 1. You need a battle-tested, decades-stable file format¶

 SQLite is one of the most tested pieces of software ever written.
 Its file format has been stable for over 20 years.
-If you need to write a .sqlite file today and read it in 2040, SQLite is the safe bet.
-DecentDB is pre-1.0 with an evolving on-disk format.
+If you need to write a .sqlite file today and read it in 2040 with the widest possible tooling compatibility, SQLite is the safe bet.
+DecentDB has a stable file format baseline from 2.0.0, but it does not yet have SQLite's decades-long compatibility record.

-2. You need broad SQL coverage or extensions¶
+2. You need broad SQL coverage or arbitrary native extensions¶

 SQLite's SQL surface is far wider than DecentDB's, and its extension ecosystem (FTS5, R-Tree, JSON1, virtual tables, custom functions via C) is unmatched in the embedded space.

--- SQLite: FTS5 full-text search (no equivalent in DecentDB)
+-- SQLite: FTS5 full-text search and virtual tables

 CREATE VIRTUAL TABLE docs USING fts5(title, body);